Operations on spectral partition Lie algebras and TAQ cohomology: Unary operations

-We will utilize Priddy's machinery on algebraic Koszul duality in \cite[Theorem 2.5]{priddy}.
-Since the Dyer-Lashof algebra $\R$ is a Koszul algebra, the Ext group is the Koszul dual algebra of $\R$.
-The Koszul generators are given by the collection with homological bidegree $(-1,-i)$ and weight 2, with composition given by juxtaposition, which corresponds to the Yoneda product on Ext groups, cf. \cite[p.42]{priddy} and \cite[Theorem 9.8]{mccleary}.
+The Koszul generators of are given by the collection with bidegree $(s,t)=(-1,-i)$ and weight 2.
+Here $(Q^i)^\vee$ denotes the linear dual of the class $Q^i=1|Q^i|1\in \B(\F,\R,\F)$.
+The composition product is given by juxtaposition, which corresponds to the Yoneda product on Ext groups, cf. \cite[p.42]{priddy} and \cite[Theorem 9.8]{mccleary}.
 The quadratic relations among the generators are the Koszul dual of the Adem relations (Proposition \ref{adem}), i.e.